 Lashed with a wide assortment of high-end tools, Asana stands out as a top-notch project management software.
 Be it seamless collaboration or integration with a ton of productivity-defining tools or insightful charts, the software is fully equipped to make a strong case for project planning and management.
 That said, Asana has its own share of shortcomings like a complex interface that warrants a steep learning curve.
 And that’s what has led me to line up the 15 best Asana alternatives for the folks who are looking for more competent substitutes or willing to get pretty good project management tools without having to dole out a lot of bucks.

-Best Asana Alternatives for Seamless Project Management
+Best Asana Alternatives for Project Management in 2020

 Which Project Manager Can Perfectly Meet Your Needs?

 Though most project managers have the same basic functionalities, there are quite a features that separate them from each other.
 While some are more skilled at offering in-depth reports, others look much better when it comes to planning and keeping track of tasks.
 Then, there are the ones that offer full-on customization for desired flexibility.

 So, before choosing a particular Asana alternative, take a quick look at where your priority lies i.e smooth-sailing collaboration, astute visualization, perfect planning, etc. Then pick out the one that seems to be ahead of the counterparts on those specific aspects.

 To make your task a tad easier, we have pointed out the pros and cons of each project management software.
 That said, let’s get started with the lineup of the top alternatives to Asana!

 Both in terms of efficiency and versatility, Jira is a competent alternative to Asana for project management.
 So, if you are on the lookout for a project manager that can excel in most aspects, keep in mind Jira.
 From proficient project management to detailed project tracking, it’s got you fully covered.